adinium72/ECM1400-Coursework/README.md

     ```

 2. To run pytest and thus run the test functions provided, open the Windows® command prompt, navigate to the correct directory in which
-test_covid_data_handler.py, test_news_data_handling.py and test_main.py have been downloaded into from this repository,
+test_covid_data_handler.py, test_news_data_handling.py and test_main.py have been downloaded into from the GitHub repository,
 by means of the ***cd*** command and then type the command:

 ```sh